BRINGING ORGANIC

 WHY SHEEP?

 Often we are asked, why do you raise sheep?
-Why not raise pork or cattle that produce more meat per animal?
+Why not raise pork or cattle that produce far more meat per animal?

-To answer that I have a very simple answer: sheep are delicious, hardy, resilient animals that require little infrastructure.
 We can graze our sheep anywhere that the sun shines and can unwind two strands of polybraid wire.

 WHAT WE OFFER

-Lambs
+Grass-Fed Lambs

 $300 per lamb